 Reporting Best Practices to Strengthen Client Relationships

 Right now, reporting is more critical than ever–especially for client retention.
-As experts predict an inevitable economic downturn, clients will evaluate the ROI on every dollar spent more closely than ever.
-Over the past quarter, we’ve seen agencies experience an uptick in requests from clients for clearer metrics and a stronger reporting cadence to showcase the value that they bring as strategic partners.
-However, updating and improving your reporting process doesn’t need to be an overwhelming task.
+Recently, our friends at Teamwork reported that 75% of agencies lost clients from January - June 2023.
+Clients are evaluating the ROI on every dollar spent more closely than ever and agencies are experiencing an uptick in requests from clients for clearer metrics and a stronger reporting cadence to showcase the value that they bring as strategic partners.
+However, updating and improving reporting process doesn’t need to be an overwhelming task.

 The first step is to identify the areas in your process that need improvement.
 There are a few common problems that agencies experience when it comes to reporting.